BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-11-04-performance-now-2025.md

 ## 🧠 Conclusion: Performance as a Mindset

-After two days in Amsterdam, one clear message emerged: performance is no longer just a number.
+After two days in Amsterdam, one clear message emerged: performance is no longer just a number...
 It’s a mindset.

 - **Technical intent**: understanding how browsers work and what causes runtime costs
 - **Cultural intent**: making performance a shared habit across teams